Rokiis1/roadmap/api_fundamentals/api_fundamentals.md

 Even though the internal implementation of each system may be complex, the API provides a simplified and consistent way for them to interact.

 To enable this interaction, APIs expose specific access points that clients use to communicate with the system.

-## How clients access APIs

-To interact with an API, a client must use one of its defined access points.

-In many APIs, these access points are called endpoints.

-An endpoint is a specific location in an API where a request is sent.
-It represents an entry point to a resource or functionality exposed by the system.

-An endpoint is typically identified by a unique address or identifier that allows the API to determine how the request should be handled.

-Depending on the API design, this may be represented as a URL, a single entry point or another form of structured access.

-For example, an API may provide separate endpoints for retrieving data, creating new data or performing specific operations.

-From the client’s perspective, these access points define where requests are sent and what kind of operations are available.

-Even though different API styles organize access points in different ways, the core idea remains the same.
-The client interacts with the API through clearly defined entry points.

-Once these access points are understood, the next step is to examine how communication happens through them.
-This follows a **request–response** pattern.

-## Request/Response

-Communication with an API follows a request–response interaction.

-A request is sent by the client to an API access point and contains the information needed for the system to perform an action.

-After receiving the request, the API processes it and produces a response.

-The response contains the result of that operation.
-This may include returned data, confirmation that an action was completed or information about an error if the request could not be processed.

-You can think of this interaction as a simple exchange.

-The client asks for something, and the server returns the result.

-Even though the internal processing may involve multiple steps such as validation, business logic or communication with other systems, this complexity is hidden behind the request–response interaction.

-From the client’s perspective, the process remains consistent.
-A request is sent, and a response is returned.

-Understanding this interaction is essential, because it defines how data flows between systems when using an API.

-In the next section, we look at how different API styles organize this interaction in different ways.

 ## API styles